personium/website/src/getting-started/appdev-process.md

   2. Deploy to app Cell (execute `npm run deploy`)
   3. Configure the files' ACL setting on the app Cell
   4. Verify the App's functions
-  5. Commit the files on the application Cell to the code repository
+  5. Commit the modified files to the your repository

 > Instead of deploying to the application Cell, you can start the development Web server on the local development environment and check the operation.
 In that case, run `npm run debug`.